 White takes influence from Blues musicians in general, especially the golden era of Paramount Records.
 Prominent in the ‘20s and early ‘30s, Paramount was interested in selling record players while one particular talent scout had the future of music in mind.
 The young, white H.C.
 Speir became a popular talent scout among African-Americans looking to earn money making music, and blues historian Gayle Dean Wardlow told NPR that the musicians spread “word [that] he won’t cheat you.”
 He ended up signing music pioneers such as Charlie Patton, Skip James, and of course Son House.

 Born Eddie James House, Jr. in Lyon, Mississippi, Son actually grew up hating the blues.
 He was religious early on in his life, which in the early 20th century was fiercely at odds with this type of music or entertainment.
-He had convinced himself that his faith was most important, and though he stops giving sermons later in life, his choir experience informed how he would perform in years to come.
+He had convinced himself that his faith was most important, and though he stoped giving sermons later in life, his choir experience informed how he would perform in years to come.

 Specific dates in House’s life are often disputed, but every historian would agree that House’s life until this point had weathered a fair share of ups and downs.
 He had begun preaching at 15 and married at 19, only to come to regret both decisions in due time.
 He also was arrested for killing a man allegedly in self-defense in his early- to mid-twenties.